erkhushigupta/Smart-Irrigation-Breakthrough-Model-using-Polymers-/README.md

 # Smart-Irrigation-Breakthrough-Model-using-Polymers-

 Built an interdisciplinary approach to Smart Irrigation to explore the potential for integrating smart irrigation systems with other agricultural technologies like precision agriculture, remote sensing, and greenhouse automation; address technical, economic, and social challenges associated with the implementation of smart irrigation systems

-•Irrigation is the supply of water to crops by artificial means.
+Irrigation is the supply of water to crops by artificial means.
-Smart irrigation
+Smart irrigation:

-• Smart irrigation systems tailor watering schedules and run times automatically to meet specific landscape needs.
+Smart irrigation systems tailor watering schedules and run times automatically to meet specific landscape needs.

 Impact of Smart irrigation

-•Smart irrigation can save irrigation water and improve yield at the farm level, consequently leading to improved food security for the global population.
+Smart irrigation can save irrigation water and improve yield at the farm level, consequently leading to improved food security for the global population.

-•It is an advanced technology that contributes to water conservation, energy savings, soil stability, and cleaner water resources for wildlife.
+It is an advanced technology that contributes to water conservation, energy savings, soil stability, and cleaner water resources for wildlife.

 ![image](https://github.com/erkhushigupta/Smart-Irrigation-Breakthrough-Model-using-Polymers-/assets/139675402/563e690e-1bcd-4c4b-a733-2670244aaeab)